 - Exclusive and private tours available

-Departing from Telegraph Cove, combine cultural discoveries with world-class wildlife watching on an adventure into the heart of traditional First Nations’ territory of the Kwakwaka’wakw: Vancouver Island North.
+Departing from Alder Bay, combine cultural discoveries with world-class wildlife watching on an adventure into the heart of traditional First Nations’ territory of the Kwakwaka’wakw: Vancouver Island North.
 Share our love of the local landscape and learn more about the spiritual side of our connection with the wildlife that call these waterways home.
 Experience the elements on a fast-paced three to four-hour zodiac tour that puts you at one with nature and offers a personal perspective of our Kwakwaka’wakw culture.

 Our adventure begins in Alert Bay at the U’mista Cultural Centre – a museum dedicated to telling the story of the people of the Kwakwaka’wakw First Nation.
 Your tour guides, members of one of the 19 tribes of Kwakwaka’wakw, will interpret the exhibitions to delve deeper into the history of the artifacts.
 See the ancestral masks that were confiscated during the Potlatch Ban between 1884 and 1951, which outlawed traditional ceremonial feasts and potlatches and had a huge impact on indigenous people.